PakkuDon/pixel-art-gallery/doc/adr/0009-use-nextjs-for-static-site-generation.md

 - Directory structure will be modified to conform with Next.js' conventions
 - All pages will be statically generated and hydrated on the client-side.
 This will enable us to improve performance by reducing the bundle size sent back to the user
 - Behaviour between the local development environment and what's rendered in production will be more closely aligned as we will generate the same HTML in both cases
+- Rendering of RSS feed and specific pages for each pixel art entry will be handled by Next.js.
+This will reduce the number of steps required during the deployment process
+- Compilation will be performed using Next.js' compiler which will allow us to remove Webpack and other associated dependencies